NCAR/python-tutorial/_sources/tutorials/yourfirst.rst.txt

 In doing so you will learn how to write iterative for loops and about Python data structures.

-Here is a video recording of from the live tutorial covering "Creating a Data Dictionary":
+Here is a video recording of the live tutorial covering "Creating a Data Dictionary":

 .. youtube:: 5z6-t62x7Xs
    :height: 315